allynsweet/E2E-Mailbox/README.md

 - Fetching a reset password pin from an email
 - Ensuring your system sends the correct email after an action is committed on your website

 Configurable to use either DeveloperMail or GuerrillaMail as the temporary mailbox providers.
-If one is not working, the other will be used automatically to prevent disruption.
+These are free services generously provided to create short-lived emails addresses.
+If one provider is not working, the other will be used automatically to prevent disruption.

 ## Usage